alexforencich/verilog-ethernet/README.md

 PTP timestamp extract module.
 Use this module to extract a PTP timestamp embedded in the tuser sideband signal of an AXI stream interface.

+### ptp_perout module

+PTP period output module.
+Generates a pulse output, configurable in absolute start time, period, and width, based on PTP time from a PTP clock.

 ### rgmii_phy_if module

 RGMII PHY interface and clocking logic.